Rabcor/hyprmacro/README.md

 The -a option will try to interpret any string that does not contain a ':' as either a class or title before giving up so using proper formatting is not strictly necessary.

-`-a proton-game` or `-a game` are also specially handled cases that will be interpreted as xdg and content type tags respectively, otherwise the normal syntax for hyprctl applies for this argument.
+`-a proton-game` or `-a game` are also specially handled cases that will be interpreted as xdg and content type tags respectively, otherwise the normal syntax for hyprctl applies for this option.

 Some examples:
 ```